sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 Ethernet12  Not present
  ```

-#### 3.2.2 LED Management
+#### 3.3.4 LEDd

+#### Functional Requirements

+The requirements are similar to Xcvrd
+* Ledd needs to subscriber to REDIS-DB in each namespace to receive updates of PORT UP/DOWN
-The Led Daemon (Ledd) has been modified to be namespace aware.
-The following changes were implemented:
-* The LED monitoring tasks are run per namespace
+* Ledd needs to been modified to be namespace aware.
+The LED monitoring tasks are run per namespace
-* Each instance of this task subscriber to APPL_DB for PORT UP/DOWN state updates.

-Platform will expose APIs for LEDD to call to change the LED colors to Amber (DOWN) and Green (UP)
+#### Callflow
 ![Front Panel LED](pmon-chassis-images/pmon-chassis-port-led-status.png)

+#### Show command
 **show led status**

 ```